Scot Thompson: Youth and college

-Thompson grew up in Rancho Santa Margarita, California, and was a standout defender at Trabuco Hills High School from 1995 to 1999, where he was a four-year Varsity starter, and earned all South Coast League 1st Team Honors for three years.
+Thompson grew up in Rancho Santa Margarita, California.
+He was a standout defender at Trabuco Hills High School from 1995 to 1999, where he was a four-year Varsity starter, and earned all South Coast League 1st Team Honors for three years.
 During this time, Thompson was invited to train with the US National Under-19 Squad.
-In Thompson's senior year the Mustangs earned a share of the South Coast League title and were knocked out of the quarter-finals of the CIF playoffs.
+In Thompson's senior year, Trabuco Hills earned a share of the South Coast League title and was knocked out of the quarter-finals of the CIF playoffs.

 Thompson played college soccer at UCLA from 1999 to 2002, helping lead the Bruins to a national championship in 2002.
-He finished his career at UCLA with 68 starts, and was named to the first-team All-Pac-10 as a senior.
+He finished his career at UCLA with 68 starts and was named to the first-team All-Pac-10 as a senior.

 Professional

 Thompson was selected in the second round (16th overall) in the 2003 MLS SuperDraft by Los Angeles Galaxy.
-Unfortunately for Thompson, he tore his ACL in the preseason, and missed the entire 2003 season as a result.
-Returning healthy in 2004, Thompson was nevertheless unable to break into the Galaxy's starting lineup - he was loaned mid-season to the Portland Timbers of the A-League, where he excelled.
-Thompson started 13 games for the team, registering two assists, while helping lead the team to the A-League's best regular season record.
+However, he tore his ACL in the preseason and missed the entire 2003 season.
+Returning in 2004, Thompson was loaned mid-season to the Portland Timbers of the A-League.
+Thompson started 13 games for the Timbers, registering two assists and helping lead the team to the A-League's best regular-season record.
 When the Timbers were eliminated from the playoffs, Thompson returned to the Galaxy; however, he only made one appearance, playing a single minute.

-Thompson was released at the end of the season and, despite professing intentions of going to Europe, re-signed with the Timbers.
-In July 2005, Thompson put in an impressive performance for the Timbers in a friendly match against English soccer team Sunderland, which had been recently promoted to the English Premier League.
-He was invited to participate in a several week training session with Sunderland later in 2005, although he was not offered a contract with the club.
-History repeated itself in 2006: after an impressive performance in an exhibition match against English soccer team Coventry City, he was invited to a 10-day trial training session in August.
+Thompson was released at the end of the season, then re-signed with the Timbers.

-Thompson became the Timbers all-time leader in minutes on July 23, 2009.
+Thompson became the Timbers' all-time leader in minutes on July 23, 2009.
 On February 26, 2010, Portland announced the re-signing of Thompson to a new contract for the 2010 season.

-After a particularly noteworthy play, his fans in Portland routinely chant "S-C-O-T, Scot with One T!"